Paano ang Puso Ko?

+Produced and distributed by Star Cinema, it was theatrically released in the Philippines on February 12, 1997.
+In 2018, the film was digitally restored and remastered in 4K resolution by ABS-CBN Film Restoration, in partnership with Central Digital Lab.

 Plot

 Ruben (Wowie De Guzman) and Cecile (Judy Ann Santos) are childhood friends.
 One day, Ruben's cousin Jason (Rico Yan), returns from the United States.
-He meets Cecile and despite their different backgrounds, the two fall in love.
+He meets Cecile, and the two fall in love despite their different backgrounds.
 Only then does Ruben realize that he too is in love with Cecile.
 However, Jason has a secret that may destroy his relationship with Cecile and Ruben.

 As time passes, Jason admits his love for Cecile and the two become a couple.
 However, Ruben also plans to state his love for Cecile and brings her a flower as a statement of his love.
 Cecile says that she is in a relationship with Jason and Ruben is disappointed; the two cousins have a fight.

 Cecile's father does not like Jason, and thus physically attacks him.
 Jason is traumatized and falls ill, then secretly leaves the Philippines, knowing that he can die of his illness at any moment.
-Months later, Jason returns, only to die shortly afterwards.
+Months later, Jason returns, only to die shortly afterward.
 After Jason's death, Ruben and Cecile become a couple.